 November 1, 2018 | Press Release

 Hamilton, NJ, November 1, 2018 – The Center for Health Care Strategies (CHCS) today announced that five states — Alabama, Iowa, New Hampshire, South Carolina, and Virginia — were selected to join Helping States Support Families Caring for an Aging America, a multi-state learning group aimed at enhancing programs to support family caregivers of older adults.
-This national initiative, implemented by CHCS, is spearheaded and made possible by The John A. Hartford Foundation, the Milbank Memorial Fund, the May and Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation.
+This national initiative, implemented by CHCS, is spearheaded and made possible by The John A. Hartford Foundation, the Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation.

 Today, nearly 17 million Americans provide care for an older parent, spouse, friend, or neighbor, and this number is expected to grow exponentially over the coming decades as the population ages.
 While state Medicaid agencies are the primary payers for long-term care services that support older, low-income adults, many state health care and social service systems are not fully prepared to meet the needs of this growing population and their families.
 Family caregivers can be part of the solution.
 While a few states have created wide-reaching policies to support these family caregivers, the majority have not made a significant investment in this critical support network.

 “The number of Americans ages 65 and older is projected to nearly double by 2060, rising from 15 percent to nearly one-quarter of the US population,” said Michelle Herman Soper, MHS, Director of Integrated Care at CHCS.
 “Providing caregivers with the skills and supports to effectively care for their family members will not only improve the lives of older adults, but also may reduce health care spending by allowing them to continue to live in their homes, rather than an institutional setting, for as long as possible.”